 Food chain process analysis

 The actors of the food chain have to operate food safety systems based on process control; however, their elaboration, efficiency and validity differ significantly from each other.
 This is of particular concern in relation to emerging food safety issues.
-The Institute, in cooperation with industrial actors, plans to survey various food chain production processes and focus on problem solving, and then, after solving a specific problem, it also aims to develop proactive food chain thinking systems.
+DFI, in cooperation with industrial actors, plans to survey various food chain production processes and focus on problem solving, and then, after solving a specific problem, it also aims to develop proactive food chain thinking systems.